SABS-R3-Epidemiology/rEpiabm/README.md

     5.2 *A toy simulation*

     Users can specify population parameter values (usually small quantities) to create the Population spatial structure*: Copy the example `toy` folder structure within the data folder and name it with your region of interest.
-Include the `.json` file as you will need to edit this later for your simulation.<br><br>
+Include the `.json` file as you will need to edit this later for your simulation.

 You are now ready to generate or configure the population for your simulation.